-- \Rightarrow To meet Australian demand, around 40% of fuel is imported, mostly from Asia. - ⇒ Singapore is the regional refining, distribution and trading centre and among the world's largest petroleum markets. - ⇒ A recent ACCC report concluded that Platts Singapore pricing benchmarks should continue to be used as the basis for setting fuel prices in Australia.
+- \Rightarrow To meet Australian demand, around half of fuel needs are imported, mostly from Asia. - ⇒ Singapore is the regional refining, distribution and trading centre and among the world's largest petroleum markets. - \Rightarrow A recent ACCC report concluded that Singapore pricing benchmarks should continue to be used as the basis for setting fuel prices in Australia.